The Great Moon Hoax of 1835, Part 1

 26:01

-In the late 1800s, seven sisters with musical talent and incredibly long hair made waves in the circus and on the...
+In the late 1800s, seven sisters with musical talent and incredibly long hair made waves in the...

 38:09

-In the late 1800s, seven sisters with musical talent and incredibly long hair made waves in the circus and on the...
+In the late 1800s, seven sisters with musical talent and incredibly long hair made waves in the...

 37:34